psf/the-invisibles/content/english/blog/python_podcast_gender_diversity_and_representation.md

 of listeners.
 Appearing in the podcast can be seen as a privilege and comes with the power to influence the rest of Python community.
 We are sad to see that women appeared to not be given the same opportunity afforded to men.

-We have reached out to the hosts of the above podcasts for comment.

 Seeing the lack of women representation is one of our motivating factors in starting the Hidden Figures of Python Podcast series, to ensure that the rest